September 25, 2025 | LOS ANGELES

 Mike Gatto

-Board of Investments, LACERA
+Board of Investments Trustee, LACERA

 Mike Gatto, a former California State Assembly Member and current overseer of LACERA's $75 billion retirement fund, boasts a career marked by legislative prowess and legal victories.
 With eight successful elections and four terms in the Assembly, he chaired influential committees, shaping policy in consumer protection, privacy, and utilities.
 Gatto authored 55 laws, including significant legislation, showcasing expertise in government finance, technology, and cybersecurity.